 Up until now you have spent the majority of your time working on your blog.
 You selected your domain name and purchased it, set it up on your website platform, established your brand, and started adding epic content for your niche market.

-Now it’s time to step away from your blog and start bringing readers to visit.
+Now it’s time to change your blog strategy and start bringing readers to visit.